Léonard (comics)

 Léonard in French, and Leonardo in the Dutch translation, is a Belgian comic series about an eponymous inventor and his assistant.
-It was created by artist Philippe Liégeois and writer Bob de Groot, better known under their pennames "Turk & De Groot".
+It was created by artist Philippe Liégeois and writer Bob de Groot, better known under their pen names "Turk & De Groot".

 Publication history

-Inspired by Leonardo da Vinci, the character first appeared in Achille Talon magazine in 1976 and, when that ended, he moved to Eppo for the Dutch version and Pif gadget for the French.
+Inspired by Leonardo da Vinci, the character first appeared in Achille Talon magazine in 1974.
+When the magazine folded in 1976, the series moved to Eppo for the Dutch version and Pif gadget for the French.
 He later appeared in book form and has been drawn by the same duo for over 30 years with a similar number of books.

 The stories are usually short ones ranging from one to half-a-dozen or so pages, though there have been the occasional full-length adventures.

 All the albums have been published by Lombard Editions in Brussels, Belgium, and by Dargaud in Paris, France.
 At least four albums have been translated into English, but all are currently out-of-print.
 The character name was changed to Leonardo.
 Titles include "Leonardo is a Genius", Leonardo is Still a Genius", "Leonardo:Non-stop Genius" and "Leonardo: Who is This Guy Anyway".